tgunr/mcpm.sh/README.md

-# MCP Manager - Model Context Protocol Management Tool
+# MCPM - Model Context Protocol Manager

-MCP Manager is a Homebrew-like service and command-line interface for managing Model Context Protocol (MCP) servers across various MCP clients.
+MCPM is a Homebrew-like service and command-line interface for managing Model Context Protocol (MCP) servers across various MCP clients.

 ## Overview

-MCP Manager aims to simplify the installation, configuration, and management of Model Context Protocol servers with a focus on:
+MCPM aims to simplify the installation, configuration, and management of Model Context Protocol servers with a focus on:

 - Easy installation of MCP servers via a simple CLI
 - Centralized management of server configurations across multiple clients